-1. The Court requires at least two days' notice of a guilty plea on a violation of supervised release.
+A. The Court requires at least two days' notice of a guilty plea on a violation of supervised release.
 The notice must specify the violations as to which the defendant intends to plead guilty.
+The government shall submit a penalty sheet encompassing the relevant statutes and guidelines at least two days prior to any guilty plea and sentencing.

-VII.
+VIII.
 WITHDRAWAL OF COUNSEL

-A. Both the withdrawing counsel and replacement counsel must attend any proceedings where the Court is considering a motion pursuant to Local Rule 1.4 for the withdrawal or substitution of counsel.
+A. Both the counsel seeking to withdraw and proposed replacement counsel must attend any proceedings in which the Court will consider a motion pursuant to Local Rule 1.4 for withdrawal or substitution.